frontendweekly/virga/11ty/posts/2020-05-30-making-of-six.md

 "Sixty Six is a collection of highlights which makes a foundation for the discoverable mental notes."

-My english skill has been diminishing but I still can tell this isn't good one, but it is not broken.
+My english skill has been diminishing, but I still can tell this isn't good one, but it is not broken.

 What is the kernel of Sixty Six?